Barcelona Pavilion: A Guide to Barcelona's Mies Van Der Rohe Pavilion - Pavello Mies Van Der Rohe.

 On visiting the Mies Van Der Rohe Pavilion, what you are witnessing is not the original building, rather a re-construction of the one that was first produced in 1929.
 However, the fact that the building has been reconstructed so meticulously is a point of interest in itself.

 The building was first constructed in 1929 for Barcelona's International Exposition.
 This was an exposition showcasing examples of architecture from around the world.
 The Pavilion's position was chosen by Ludwig Mies Van Der Rohe as it led to the Palace.
 It was the official reception place for the arrival of King Alphonso XII to the exposition.
-The Barcelona Chair A Guide to the Famous Barcelona Chair at Pavello Mies Van Der Rohe is one of the only objects within the building.
-Mies Van Der Rohe insisted that only two chairs be placed in the Pavilion - thrones for the King and Queen of Spain.
+The Barcelona Chair at Pavello Mies Van Der Rohe is one of the only furniture objects within the building.
+Mies Van Der Rohe insisted that only two chairs be placed in the Pavilion - which were to be the thrones for the King and Queen of Spain.

 The other object is a sculpture by Georg Kolbe called 'Morning'.
 The sculpture was designed as part of a set, alongside one named 'Evening'.
 However, only the 'Morning' sculpture was ever used by Mies Van Der Rohe.